trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 - Neurons act independently, like agents in a free market economy, competing for resources, like neurotransmitters and glucose.
 - Those resources are rewarded to neurons that did things deemed good for survival.
 DNA only specifies ideas of reward functions (things deemed good vs. bad to the organism).
 - Neurons can still cooperate.
 Neurons which do, perform better.
 Cooperating neurons form brains.
 - Brains don't need comprehension to be useful.
-Feedback loops and reflexes are more than useful on their own to steer behavior of organisms.
+Feedback loops and reflexes are more than useful on their to steer behavior of organisms.
 - Brains, however, can produce comprehension (minds), by evolving together with words.
 - Words "want" to reproduce in the brains of their users
 - Initial Words have no purpose, they are just good at reproducing in human brains